AxonIQ/reference-guide/axon-framework/events/event-processors/subscribing.md

 Examples of a `SubscibableMessageSource` are the `EventBus` or the [AMQP Extension](../../../extensions/spring-amqp.md).
 Both the `EventBus` and AMQP Extension are simple message bus solutions for events.

-The simple bus solution makes the `SubscibableMessageSource` and thus the Subscribing Processor an approach to receive _current_ events only.
+The simple bus solution makes the `SubscibableMessageSource` and thus the Subscribing Processor an approach to only receive _current_ events.
 Operations like [replaying](streaming.md#replaying-events) are thus not an option for any Subscribing Processor as long as the `SubscibableMessageSource` follows this paradigm.

 Furthermore, the message source will use the same thread that receives the events to invoke the registered Subscribing Processors.